YottaDB/YDBDoc/MultiLangProgGuide.rst

 Function Return Codes
 =====================

-Return codes from calls to libyottadb are of type ``int``.
+Return codes from calls to YottaDB are of type ``int``.
 Normal return codes are non-negative (greater than or equal to zero); error return codes are negative.